SEO & AI Search (GEO) Expert

 It’s pretty easy to see that a slow site would be a problem for visitors – but how fast your site loads is also one of Google’s key metrics when looking at your search engine optimisation and deciding where to rank your site.

-As a WordPress SEO expert one of the first things I point out to people is their website’s loading time.
+As a WordPress SEO & AI Search (GEO) Expert one of the first things I point out to people is their website’s loading time.
 Making that faster is often a very quick win – it doesn’t take terribly long to make a site faster but the payoff for SEO and your clients is incredible.

 So I got to work and I’m very pleased to say that with some server tweaks, some coding changes and some down and dirty image work, their site now loads in less than 2 seconds.
 And has a Google Page Speed rank of “A” (93%!).
 And that last point is important because, as I keep going on about, Google takes loading time into account when ranking your site.